Written by Preet Banerjee

 Some of the biggest distractions for long-term investors are news headlines about short-term market movements, whether they're due to economic shifts, current events, or anything else.
 This is often referred to as "noise".

 August 4, 2011: "Stocks Plunge on Fears of Global Turmoil"

 September 30, 2013: "Dow Jones and Nasdaq down sharply as US government shutdown looms"

 October 24, 2018: "Slumping Stock Market Enters Negative Territory for the Year"

-It's important to note between the beginning of the year of the first headline and the end of the year of the last headline, the S&P 500 (one of main US stock market indices) had an annualized return of 11.31% and that $1 invested would have grown to $2.36 at that rate of return.¹
+It's important to note that between the beginning of the year of the first headline and the end of 2019, The S&P 500 (one of main US stock market indices) had an inflation-adjusted annualized return of 11.37% and that $1 invested would have grown to $2.63 at that rate of return.¹

-This is not new.
+Noise is not new.
 This is something that's always existed, and likely always will.
 Take a look at the 100 Year Historical Chart of the Dow Jones Industrial Average.
 When you take a step back, you'll notice the overall direction of the chart.
-There are fluctuations but things have ultimately trended upward.
+There are fluctuations, but things have ultimately trended upward.
 That's the difference between a short-term focus and long-term focus.